-Ecopoetry in Schools is an outreach programme initiated by the Literature and American Studies departments at the University of East Anglia, and supported by CUE East, the Norfolk Wildlife Trust and Norfolk County Council.
+Ecopoetry in Schools is an outreach programme initiated by Literature and American Studies staff at the University of East Anglia, and supported by CUE East, the Norfolk Wildlife Trust and Norfolk County Council.
 Targeting primary school children (years 5 and 6), the workshops are designed to support children's engagement with the natural landscape as a means to develop imaginative and creative thinking and writing, and to demonstrate how these skills can in turn develop a relationship with nature and the outdoors.

 Run by myself, Toni Fernandez and David North, the ecopoetry workshops stimulate and strengthen children's environmental awareness and concern, thereby facilitating an engagement with poetry that is fun, interesting, and that breaks down the conceptual barriers so often preventing children (and adults) from appreciating and understanding poetry.
 The workshops' morning sessions consist of a series of outdoor activities whereby children are encouraged to interact with nature, to engage their minds and senses fully with their natural environment in order to appreciate ecological interconnectedness.
 During the afternoon sessions, children use the immediacy of their outdoor experiences to write poetry.
 They are taught the importance of individual and communal responsibility to each other and to our natural world, and how reflection on these issues provides a vital means of thinking and writing poetically.